drscream/tm-env/readme.md

-# tm-env, or my personal new dot environment
+# · my dotfiles alias tm-env alias doc-env

 I desided to create a new dot environment from my old dot environment and from many new cool environments i found on the internet.
 I'm not